hmrc/one-stop-shop-registration-frontend/README.md

 Amend - this allows the trader to amend details they used on their original registration to keep their information up to date.

-Rejoin - if a trader has left the One Stop Shop service, if they would like to rejoin, they can access this option and all of their previous registration data will be offered to reuse and edit on the rejoin.
+Rejoin - Once a trader has left the One Stop Shop service, if they would like to rejoin, they can access this option and all of their previous registration data will be offered to reuse and edit on the rejoin.

 Summary of APIs